White Collar Crimes in Public Eye

 Recent White Collar Crimes Make Headlines

-According to a June 2019 report by the Huffington Post, legal proceedings continue for those involved in a college admissions scandal which made headlines earlier in the spring of this year.
-The public was outraged when it was reported that rich and famous actresses, fashion designers, and people throughout the professional community were accused of bribing college officials and committing other acts of fraud to get their children into high ranking universities.
+Legal proceedings have continued for those involved in a college admissions scandal which made headlines earlier in the spring of this year.
+The public was outraged when it was reported that rich and famous actresses, fashion designers, and people throughout the professional community were accused of bribing college officials and committing other acts of fraud to get their children into high-ranking universities.

 This is just one of several very public scandals to make headline news recently.
 Another involves the wealthy Sackler family, owners of Purdue Pharma who make the prescription drug Oxycontin.
-According to National Public Radio, the family now faces numerous lawsuits and potential criminal charges for deceptive marketing practices.
+The family now faces numerous lawsuits and potential criminal charges for deceptive marketing practices.
 They are being publicly blamed for pushing the drug that has resulted in so many accidental overdose deaths.

 White Collar Crimes Now Focus on Privilege

 White collar crimes have been traditionally centered around illegal stock market activity, Ponzi schemes, embezzlement, and other deceptive practices.
 These often occur among professionals at the corporate level.
-A May 2019 Forbes report states that white collar crimes typically include the following elements:
+White collar crimes typically include the following elements:

 In terms of public trust and being able to return to their prior positions, this may prove more difficult, as well.
 In the past, being accused, convicted, and even serving a prison sentence for white collar crimes did not necessarily end your career.
 Think of Martha Stewart’s comeback after being released from jail for conspiracy, obstruction, and making false statements to federal investigators.
 For people charged and convicted in today’s contentious social climate, putting the past behind them may not be so easy.